A weekend in Ardnamurchan

 It’d been a long time since I’d spend any quality time in Ardnamurchan.
+My last proper visit was long before I became a Scottish travel blogger.
+In fact it was so long ago that blogs weren’t even a thing!
 In recent years I’d only ever whizzed through its fringes to catch the ferry from Lochaline over to Mull, so I was really looking forward to enjoying it at a more leisurely pace.

 As it happens a leisurely pace is the only pace that Ardnamurchan allows.

 The winding roads of Ardnamurchan

 I had no recollection of just how narrow and winding the roads were.
 Either that or I’d erased them from my memory completely, after the trauma of travelling on them before.
 It takes the patience of a saint to get anywhere.
 It’s a place where travelling at 30mph feels like rally driving.
 The roads are single track and full of sharp twists, turns and blind summits.
 It’s near impossible to see oncoming traffic until you’re virtually nose to nose.